 To test reliability, we look at three ranges of values for the VIX:1.
 0 < VIX < 152.
 15 <= VIX < 193.
 VIX >= 19

-Our hypothesis is that average market volatility in the six months succeeding a VIX measurement will be very limited for case 1, limited in case 2, and unlimited in case 3.
+We hypothesize that average market volatility in the six months succeeding a VIX measurement will be very limited for case 1, limited in case 2, and unlimited in case 3.

 The hypothesis, if not rejected, will supply specific volatility measurements we may be able to use in trading.

-The Easiest Way to Measure Reliability
+Easiest Way to Measure Reliability

-The easiest and most standard way to measure reliability is in measuring combined returns.
+The easiest and most standard way to measure reliability is by measuring combined returns.
 We took the ending monthly values of the VIX from January 1990 through September 2019; since we’re looking at several months of future activity, daily swings in the VIX would not matter.

 We hypothesized that the VIX category would not predict combined returns.

-Regressing normalized combined returns against VIX categories revealed that the coefficients of the categories were significant with a confidence level of 95% or higher.
+Regressing normalized combined returns against VIX categories revealed that the coefficients of the categories were significant, with a confidence level of 95% or higher.

 The hypothesis test has also answered the question of usefulness.
-While volatility predicted by the VIX is probably priced in immediately by the market, the fact that the hypothesis was rejected indicates that not all the volatility is priced in immediately.
+While volatility predicted by the VIX is probably priced immediately by the market, the fact that the hypothesis was rejected indicates that not all the volatility is priced immediately.